-Large-scale events have become mainstays on the calendars of cities across the nation, representing a massive influx of people, resources and attention to local communities.
+Large-scale events represent a massive influx of people, resources and attention to local communities.
 In a perfect world, these events would leave host cities and impacted communities better off than they found them but, to date, few events have.

 While the “triple bottom line” receives a lot of attention—and rightfully so—there are no concrete, realistic frameworks that exist to guide all event stakeholders and organizers toward aligning event outcomes with